h365chen/ece454/tut/week4.md

 ## Question 2

-If the client uses $T > 1$ threads, assuming each thread executes the same number of requests per second (i.e., the workload is spread evenly across the client threads), how does your answer to question 1 change?
+If the client uses $T \gt 1$ threads, assuming each thread executes the same number of requests per second (i.e., the workload is spread evenly across the client threads), how does your answer to question 1 change?